 To make your oven door design stand out, spice it up with spring-loaded counterbalances.

 The soft-open and soft-close features provide a gentle path through the full range of motion.
-This is our bread and butter and exactly what customers come to Weber Knapp for!
+This functionality is our bread and butter and exactly why customers come to Weber Knapp!

 7. French Door Oven

-A lot of other French door oven manufacturers use a chain-driven mechanism instead of a hinge.
-The chain tends to loosen over time, leading to reliability and service issues.
-You’ll also see manufacturers using a piece of spring steel to give the oven a self-closing feature.
+Many French door oven manufacturers use a chain-driven mechanism instead of a hinge.
+The chain loosens over time, leading to reliability and service issues.
+Manufacturers often use a piece of spring steel to give the oven a self-closing feature.

 8. Monitor Lift